Genre: Contemporary Fiction

 About Emma Straub

-Emma Straub is the author of four novels, The Vacationers, Modern Lovers, Laura Lamont’s Life in Pictures, All Adults Here, and the short story collection Other People We Married.
+Emma Straub is the author of five novels, The Vacationers, Modern Lovers, Laura Lamont’s Life in Pictures, All Adults Here, This Time Tomorrow, and the short story collection Other People We Married.
 With her husband, she owns the independent bookstore Books Are Magic in Brooklyn, New York.
 Visit the author’s website →